Notice of Invitation for Bids

 September Water Supply Update – Water Use Reductions Remain in Force

 On January 14, 2014, the CHWD Board of Directors declared a Stage 3 Water Warning in effect.
-For the first eight months of 2014 , our customers have responded by reducing overall water consumption by 21.2% compared to the same time period in 2013.
-The District’s water supply for the summer and fall ahead will be well below average.
+For the first nine months of 2014 , our customers have responded by reducing overall water consumption by 20.5% compared to the same time period in 2013.
+The District’s water supply for the fall and winter months ahead is forecast to be well below average.
 CHWD continues to ask its customers to reduce water use by 20%.
 For a list of requirements under the Stage 3 Water Warning, click here.

 Folsom Lake is the main source of water supply for our District and many other local water agencies.
-As of September 3, 2014, storage in Folsom Lake was at 381,013 acre-feet, which is 39% of the it’s total capacity.
+As of October 1, 2014, storage in Folsom Lake was at 342,360 acre-feet, which is 35% of the it’s total capacity.
 The historical average for this date is about 62% of total capacity.
 Of concern is that the May 1, 2014 snow survey in the Sierra Nevada by the Department of Water Resources shows the water content of snow at 18% of average.
-Since water runoff from melting snow provides much of Folsom Lake’s water in the summer and fall, lower snow levels means less water available in the months ahead.
+It is likely the District will need to remain in a Stage 3 – Water Warning with 20% conservation target at least through the fall months ahead.
 For more about conditions at Folsom Lake and related water supply issues, click here.

 CHWD has five groundwater wells available to supplement its surface water supply from Folsom Lake.
 However, these groundwater wells do not produce enough water to meet water demand during spring, summer and fall months when most customers are doing outdoor watering.
 It is imperative that customers continue to be diligent in their water use reduction efforts.
 Fortunately, CHWD customers have a history of being good stewards of water.
 CHWD thanks its customers for their strong conservation efforts and asks everyone to keep up the good work!